 - 1. Conduct a gap analysis to determine what areas your organization is not yet communicating to investors on.
-There is a simplified checklist in the homework sheet which can be used to start to identify key aspects of disclosure that should be considered for a high-level gap assessment. - Identify what 'enhancements' or additional reporting requirements your organization wants to consider when setting a goal for sustainability-related disclosure practices. - 3.
+There is a simplified checklist in the homework sheet which can be used to start to identify key aspects of disclosure that should be considered for a high-level gap assessment. - 2.
+Identify what 'enhancements' or additional reporting requirements your organization wants to consider when setting a goal for sustainability-related disclosure practices. - 3.
 Consider if there are additional topics, reporting processes or skillsets that may be required to meet your disclosure objectives.

-What are the key gaps you need to address in your current disclosures or internal processes?
+Visit www.menti.com and type the code that we are sharing in the chat What are the key gaps you need to address in your current disclosures or internal processes?